hurshd0/vllm-docker-traefik/README.md

-# Traefik + Let's Encrypt + vLLM + Docker Compose
+# vLLM + Docker + Traefik

-Quick guide in deploying production ready vLLM secure server behind Traefik reverse proxy and load balance vLLM when scaling.
-HTTPS let's encrypt certificate renewal is automated and comes with password protected Traefik dashboard.
+Quick guide in deploying production ready Mistral-7B or Mixtral-8x7B vLLM secure server behind Traefik reverse proxy and load balancer.By default I am using HTTPS let's encrypt certificate, has automated renewal and comes with password protected Traefik dashboard.

+> __Note__
+>
+> - You can disable Traefik dashboard
+> - You can substitute Let's Encrypt with your own or CloudFlare or third-party

 ## How to deploy on Public GPU Server with Real Domain Name